michaelmangelsdorf/Sonne8/Work-in-Progress/readme.txt

 Calling and TRAP mechanism

 	Trap instructions jump to offset 0 of the page encoded in the opcode.
-They also save the return page index in D. The offset is saved into the W register.
+They also save the return page index in D. The current address offset is saved into the W register, making it the active address register.
 The offset is then set to 0 and control is transferred to the new page.
 Storing a page index into pseudo register C has the same effect.

 	The RET instruction ("Return") overwrites the current code page index by the value in D, and overwrites the current code offset by the value in W, conceptually reversing a preceding CALL or Trap instruction.